labdesk-lims/labdesk.fe/README.md

 The script is exported from Microsoft Access by the module svm which is included in this repository.

 # Licence
-LABDESK LIMS and its components are proprietary software.
+LABDESK LIMS and its components are available as licence software.
 Further information is available at: https://labdesk.net/licence/